 There it was, he had caught me in an error, only I wasn’t sure what I’d said wrong.
 Before I had to think too hard, he explained.

 “Ann, if you’re thawing something, you’re unfreezing it, right?
 But if you’re unthawing it, wouldn’t you be freezing it?
-And by the way, don’t you teach English?”
+And by the way, don’t you teach high school English?”

 I stood frozen, or perhaps, unthawed.
 “I guess so,” I decided aloud.
 “But that’s what my mother always said, so I said it.”

-(Should I mention that Mother was a home-ec major at Hendrix and should know better?)
+(Should I mention that Mother was a Hendrix graduate and valedictorian of her high school class?)

 The next day with our grown children in town and gathered around the dining room table, Bill shared my lifelong misnomer while daughter Ari was in another room.
 When Ari sat down at the table, Bill asked, “Ari, when you take a package of hamburger meat out of the freezer, what are you going to do with it?”